mackr2015/ReactJs-Strapi/README.md

   Display all available commands.
 - by default strapi will start the local development with port 1337 and will install admin panel
 - to change the port edit `project-name/.env` and `project-name/config/server.js` but we need to cover this when we come to deployment.
 Lets cover this as separate tutorial
+- after testing the content I found that the content has options like MarkDown short and long text.
+Markdown turn out to be the best option.
+In order to render this on the frontend install package `npm install react-markdow` and use it in the React component like `import ReactMarkDown from "react-markdown"`

 ### Admin Panel